Editorial transparency

 Internal linking and SEO checks

-Identifying related pages on the site for cross-linking, and running on-page lint checks for metadata length, heading hierarchy, image alt text and slug style.
+Identifying related pages on the site for cross-linking, and running on-page lint checks for metadata length, heading hierarchy, image alt text, and slug style.
+The lint suite catches problems; the editor decides what to fix.

 Content audits